js1972/cap-real-world/README.md

 Integrity checks can be disabled programmatically by setting `cds.env.features.assert_integrity = true` to true/false.

+*!!
+Since the time of writing CAP now performs integrity checks on the db level so performance may be far better.*

 ## Remote services with persistence
 Sometimes you may have an external service and you extend that service in CAP with additional fields.
 In this case you need to persiste the data.
 See here the annotations to allow this:
 ![External service persistence](img/external-service-persistence.jpg)